-North East South
+West North East South

-Р Р 1♥
+- - - 1♥

-1♠ Р 1NT
+Р 1♠ Ρ 1NT

-3NT Р Р
+Р 3NT Ρ Р

-P 1 ≙ P P 1• P
+Р

-Lead: • 9
+Lead: 🔙 9

-We open 1♥ after three Passes and see partner respond with 1♠.

-We have a simple rebid of 1NT now to show a balanced hand of 15 to 16 points and that is precisely what we have.
+We open 1♥ as dealer and see partner respond with 1♠.
+We have a nice easy rebid of 1NT now to show a balanced hand of 12 to 14 points and that is precisely what we have.

-North, holding 11 points, has an easy raise to game.
+North, holding 13 points, has an easy raise to game.

-West leads the \$\delta 9\$ and we ought to take a moment or two to discuss why he'd do that.
+West leads the ± 9 and we ought to take a moment or two to discuss why he'd do that.
 His natural, normal lead is a low Heart against 3NT but the bidding ruined Plan A for him.
-Knowing we had at least four Hearts there is little prospect of getting his Hearts set up for winners and every prospect of giving us a cheap trick in the suit should he lead one.
+Knowing we had five Hearts there is little prospect of getting his Hearts set up for winners and every prospect of giving us a cheap trick in the suit should he lead one.

-As the cards lie, a low Heart lead would not have given us anything (as East has the V) but it is poor strategy in general to lead into an opponent's suit.
+As the cards lie, a low Heart lead would not have given us anything (as East has the $\mathbf{v}Q$) but it is poor strategy to lead into an opponent's suit.
 Although the suit was mentioned on his left, West hoped to catch his partner with some Spade goodies sitting over the top of North.
 Alas (for the defenders), it was not to be.

 Right, back to the show.
-After the \$9 lead we are obliged to Count and Plan.
+After the ♠9 lead we are obliged to Count and Plan.
 We begin with six top tricks: four Spades and two Hearts.
-We can see a possibility of three more tricks available in Diamonds, after making them play their A. However, we need Diamonds to break 3-3 or for the 10 to fall early in the piece.
+We can see a possibility of three more tricks available in Diamonds, after making them play their ♦A. However, we need Diamonds to break 3-3 or for the ♦10 to fall early in the piece.

 We remember all the way back to Hand 3, where we had a similar holding.
-When deciding which Diamond to lead, since we hold ◆K × ×, we have the luxury of starting with a low card.
-We don't have to unblock at the first trick.
-So we lead low to the ◆J, hoping that the ◆A will appear.
-When it doesn't we are forced to play another Diamond to the ◆K.
+When deciding which Diamond to lead, since we hold $\diamond Q \times \times$, we have the luxury of starting with a low card; we don't have to unblock at the first trick.
+So we lead low to the $\diamond J$, hoping that the $\diamond A$ will appear.
+When it doesn't we are forced to play another Diamond to the $\diamond Q$.

 This forces the A and West returns a second Spade.
-Were we to take that trick in our hand with the ♠Q, we'd be in the wrong hand at the wrong time.
-Since all the Spades are equals, we take it on the table with the ♠K.
+Were we to take that trick in our hand with the A, we'd be in the wrong hand at the wrong time.
+Since all the Spades are equals, we take it on the table with the A.

 We could play off our Diamonds now but we try to force a mistake on their part by playing Spades first.
 It costs nothing, and maybe they'll make a mistake with their discards?
-They're too clever for that, but...
+They're too smart for that, but...

 When we get back to our Diamonds, we get a lucky break, in that the suit splits 3-3.
 A bad split would have cost us the contract.
-A 4-2 split with somebody holding \$10 × × × would have sunk our boat.
+A 4-2 split with somebody holding $+10 \times \times \times$ would have sunk our boat.

-As it is we can cash the ◆9, follow that with the ♥A K and claim the game bonus.
+As it is we can cash the $\diamond 9$, follow that with the $\blacklozenge A$ K and claim the game bonus.
 The rest are scraps for the dogs.